Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 \subsubsection{ResMem}

 }

-Historically, the next big advancement in using neural networks for computer vision was residual neural networks (ResNets).
+Historically, the next big advancement in using neural networks for computer vision was residual neural networks.
 ResNets are built by taking convolutional layers and connecting them across levels with a ``residual connection.''
 The design builds on constructs observed in pyramidal cells in the cerebral cortex.
-In reality, this is implemented as adding the previous layer (possibly scaled to the proper size) to the convolution at each step \parencite{heDeepResidualLearning2015}.
+In reality, this is implemented as adding the previous layer to the convolution at each step \citep{heDeepResidualLearning2015}.

 The advent of ResNets allowed for convolutional neural networks to be built deeper, with more layers, without the gradient vanishing.
-We will take take a pre-trained ResNet from the \texttt{torchvision} model zoo \parencite{teamTorchTensorsDynamic}, specifically, the whole model and not just the convolutional features, and add it as an input feature for our regression step.
-The model we use is called ``ResNet-150'' and was originally trained for image classification using ImageNet, an industry standard dataset for image classification \parencite{deng2009imagenet}.
-This model consists of 150 layers of residual neural networks, followed by a short fully connected section that produces a 1000-length feature vector.
+We utilized a pre-trained ResNet from the \texttt{torchvision} model zoo \citep{teamTorchTensorsDynamic}, specifically, the whole model and not just the convolutional features, and added it as an input feature for our regression step.
+The model we used is called ``ResNet-152'' and was originally trained for image classification using ImageNet, an industry standard dataset for image classification \citep{deng2009imagenet}.
+ImageNet is a dataset of roughly 14 million images, and for the ResNet-152 training process they are classified into 1000 categories that are then predicted by ResNet-150.
+The process of using a model that was trained on a different but similar problem is called transfer learning, and is a staple technique of deep learning.
+This model consists of 152 layers of residual neural networks, followed by a short fully connected section that produces a 1000-length feature vector.
 Since the ResNet was previously trained on a semantic classification problem, this means that the ResNet features we are using are a semantic representation of the input image.
 We combine this ResNet feature with AlexNet features to create ResMem (fig. \ref{fig:resmemdiag}).